Metro Trains Melbourne: Special services

 There are no regularly scheduled services on the Flemington Racecourse line, but services are run to the Racecourse whenever race meetings are held at the racecourse.
-Services are operated to the Showgrounds platform during the Royal Melbourne Show every September, as well as during large events such as University Examinations.
-Flemington Line services can also be run on occasions of closures on the Craigieburn Line.
-During the Buckley Street Level Crossing Removal in 2018, replacement buses to Craigieburn departed Flemington Racecourse Station.
+Services also run to the Showgrounds platform during the Royal Melbourne Show every September, as well as during large events such as university examinations.
+Services to Flemington Racecourse can also be run on occasions of closures on the Craigieburn line, such as during the Buckley Street Level Crossing Removal in 2018 when replacement buses to Craigieburn departed Flemington Racecourse Station.